swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 One approach would be to use the existing Clang diagnostics file format, possibly together with a library making it easy to generate such files, and to extend the `PackagePlugin` API to allow the plugin to configure commands to emit this information in a way that SwiftPM and IDEs can apply it.
 Such a capability could also be useful for build tools such as source translators, if they want to be able to apply fixits to their input files.

-Code formatters (which typically modify the source code directly) should probably be supported using a new plugin capability that allows some specific action that a package author can take to run the formatter on their code, since it seems a bit subtle to allow source code to be modified during the build.
+Code formatters (which typically modify the source code directly) should probably be supported using a new plugin capability that allows some specific action that a package author can take to run the formatter on their code, since it seems a bit subtle to allow source code to be modified as a side effect of a regular build action.

-### Richer Information for Postbuild Commands
+### Postbuild Commands

+This proposal allows regular build commands to be configured to act on artifacts after they are built, but there is a greater need for a more general kind of postbuild command that can run after building and testing are complete for all the targets in the build graph.

+A future proposal should extend plugins to support commands that can be run after both building and testing is complete, possibly using a new plugin capability and additional `PackagePlugin` APIs.
+Such commands would be able to report on the results of the build and testing, to post notifications, etc.

-There are many different uses for postbuild commands, and many of the most useful cases need information about the build.
+Many of the most useful cases need information about the results of the build and the testing.
 This includes detailed information about what was built, how it was built, and what the results were.
 This could include structured diagnostics, code coverage information, etc.

-A future proposal should extend the structured format of the JSON file through which SwiftPM communicates this kind of information to postbuild commands, and should ideally provide a library with API that allows such a tool to load and query this structure.
+A future proposal should define a structured format through which SwiftPM communicates this kind of information to postbuild commands, and should ideally provide a library with API that allows such a tool to load and query this structure.

 ## Alternatives Considered